Is underage drinking a sin?

 Simply drinking alcohol is clearly NOT a sin.
 In the Bible, alcoholic beverages are referred to on numerous occasions in usage of celebration or spending time with friends.
-Jesus clearly drank and approved of drinking alcohol-He changed water into wine and was even called a "drunkard" (and a glutton) by his critics.
-Of course He was neither, but He was called these because He was seen drinking and eating with sinners-something most Jews never expected from a Savior.
+Jesus clearly drank and approved of drinking alcohol – He changed water into wine and was even called a “drunkard” (and a glutton) by his critics.
+Of course He was neither, but He was called these because He was seen drinking and eating with sinners, which is something most Jews never expected from a Savior.
 They exaggerated what they saw simply to criticize Him.

 However, drunkenness is a sin-this is also a clear fact from reading Scripture, especially in the New Testament.
 No matter your age, you should avoid being drunk at all costs.

 Galatians 5: 19 – 21 The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God.